Top Aerospace Skills in Demand

 job opportunities.

-5. Critical & Analytical Thinking
+5. Critical & analytical thinking

 Aerospace engineers deal with an array of complex systems and are required to analyse problems with several variables from multiple angles.